pondrejk/dizzer/chap3-vis_challenges-density.md

 2. *Axis of screen space* determines how the map view reacts to varying screen sizes.
 The standard requirement for modern websites is *responsivity*, which means the site should adjust the browsing experience to reflect the size and capabilities of the viewing device (desktop, tablet, or mobile nowadays, plus whatever comes next in the future).
 For many map based web applications, responsivity to small mobile screens is not pursued as the resulting experience is suboptimal.
 But this niche is certainly worth exploring in the field of thematic cartography, mainly because the proportion of mobile-first users is likely to rise^[<http://mobilev.is/> aims to collect good examples of data interaction design for small screens].

-In a responsive web map, the screen size and aspect ratio influences the size and shape of the map window which in turn needs to be reflected in the initial zoom level.
-It we want to adhere to the visual information seeking mantra "overview first, zoom and filter, then details-on-demand" (@shneiderman2003eyes), for thematic maps we naturally expect to see the whole extent of the area of interest to see the general spatial pattern first.
-To provide the initial overview consistently across devices, the responsive map application needs not only to adjust the map div element size but also to calculate the correct initial zoom level to fit the area of interest to that div.
-Fractional zoom levels are a huge help in this, because the differences in whole number zoom levels often led to insufficient fit.
+In a responsive web map, the screen size and aspect ratio influences the size and shape of the map view which in turn needs to be reflected in the initial map scale (zoom level).
+The so-called *visual information seeking mantra* states "overview first, zoom and filter, then details-on-demand" (@shneiderman2003eyes), which translates well to digital thematic maps -- we naturally expect to see the whole extent of the mapped area to be able see the general spatial pattern first.
+However, to provide the initial overview consistently across devices, the responsive map application needs not only to adjust the map view size but also to calculate the correct initial zoom level to fit the area of interest into that view.
+Fractional zoom levels in mapping libraries are a huge help in this, because the differences in whole number zoom levels often lead to insufficient fit (fig).

 TODO image for this?

-3. *Axis of data change* describes how application reacts to changes in displayed data.
-These changes can be far more complex than in case of previous two axes as the number of possible data layers, configurations within them and interrelations between them is countless.
-The changes may be triggered by user interaction or in case of continuous data streams by changes in data itself.
-The user-induced changes include changing the visibility of data layers, changing visual variables, adjusting the temporal scale, or changing the aggregation level (drill-down and roll-up actions, see elmqvist2010hierarchical).
-The range of supported interactions is defined by application authors, but the actual outcomes of these interactions can be quite surprising, especially if applied on dynamic data.
-Real time visualisation then brings true unpredictability to the design process (blindfolded cartography)(cite https://www.youtube.com/watch?v=e_00WVa3GJA) and has implications on data processing pipelines and on abstractions in data and visual space (see next section).
+3. *Axis of data change* describes how application reacts to changes of displayed data.
+These changes can be far more complex than in case of the previous two axes as the number of possible data layers, configurations within them and interrelations between them is countless.
+The changes may be triggered by *user interaction* or in case of continuous data streams by *changes in data itself*.
+Users can change the visibility of data layers, modify visual variables, adjust the temporal scale, or change the aggregation level (drill-down and roll-up actions elmqvist2010hierarchical).
+The range of supported interactions is defined by application authors, but the actual outcomes of these interactions can be quite surprising, especially when combined with dynamic data.
+Real time visualisation then brings true unpredictability to the design process (dubbed "blindfolded cartography" @woodruff2015blindfolded) and has implications on data processing pipelines and on abstractions in data and visual space.

-The fourth unspoken constraint is the axis of cartographer's ability, as the failure to adjust symbolization to say scale changes can create illegibility even in cases when the screen space is sufficient and the data load is moderate.
+The fourth constraint is the axis of cartographer's ability -- for example, failure to adjust symbolization to scale changes can result in illegibility even in cases when the screen space is sufficient and the data load is moderate.
 Choice of symbolization can greatly support angular an retinal separation and also battle graphic fill.
-The three aforementioned axes are in fact inseparable and all combined define how effective will the map based application be in different situations.
-Defining the space of possibilities and then implementing the application behaviour accordingly requires lot of imagination, effort and testing.
+The three aforementioned axes are in fact inseparable and combined together they determine how effective will the digital map be in different situations.
+Delineating the space of possibilities and then designing the application's behaviour accordingly requires lot of imagination, effort and testing.

 The axis of data change is the one that is mostly affected by the big data properties.
 Let us consider the data processing pipelines.

-### Visualisation pipeline
+### 3.1.2 Data processing pipelines

 (moved from chap 2)
 The gaps in data collection and the absence of abrupt changes hints how to optimize data storage from big data sources.
 Even though storage optimization techniques are not within the scope of this thesis, they can pose a certain lesson for cartographic visual analysis.
 For cartographers, the utilized resource is the space within the map plane that can only hold a certain amount of graphic elements to remain useful.
 Moderation o the graphic fill is an aspect that can enhance the knowledge discovery at the end of the visualisation pipeline.